Homemade Sugar-Free Muesli

 Homemade sugar-free muesli, Eat Without Belly

-• All that’s left is to pour it into jars, and our homemade sugar-free muesli is ready to go into the pantry or be used.
+• All that’s left is to transfer it to jars and our homemade sugar-free muesli is ready to go into the pantry or to be used.

 Homemade sugar-free muesli, Eat Without Belly

-• How delicious!
-One thing I haven’t explained to you is the choice of ingredients: I prefer to use almonds and pumpkin seeds because, after reading a lot about dried fruits and oilseeds, I decided that these two foods are the most nutritious and contain a little more protein compared to various alternatives.
-And I added raisins to give some sweetness without using sugars.
+• So tasty!
+One thing I didn’t explain is the choice of ingredients: I prefer to use almonds and pumpkin seeds.
+After reading a lot about nuts and oilseeds, I decided these two are the most nutritious.
+Among other things, they contain a bit more protein compared to other alternatives.
+I added raisins to give some sweetness without using added sugar.

 Homemade sugar-free muesli, Eat Without Belly